bkacsmar/bkacsmar.github.io/_pages/presentationnotes.md

 author_profile: true
 ---

-<h2>Presentations</h2>
+<h1>Presentations</h1>
 While presentation styles have some subjectivity and depend on the community you are presenting to, here's an overview of some relevant advice that will help you slide decks suport you as you present you r work to an audience.
 As I revise this page, I will also link to some of my favorite presentation advice documents that others have written.

-<h1>Content Selection</h1>
+Finally, these notes are incomplete, and thus I will continue adding to this page as I have the time.

+<h2>Content Selection</h2>
 Many times, a presentation is on  a research project, a paper, your thesis, or a combination of these things.
 Regardless of what it is, you will almost certainly be unable to fit everything from that work into an oral presentation.
 That means you will have to be selective, know your audience, and start by identifying what absolutely must be conveyed.
 In some cases, if your talk is really short (5-7 minutes or even one minute), then your focus may be on trying to say the important information that will convince your audience that they want to read your paper and that it will be interesting to them.
 No matter the length though, the following is probably going to work as a good foundation.
 What each of these points corresponds to will still be domain and audience dependent though.
 <ul>
   <li>Problem statement: what is the space you are in, why is it important, what is the nature of the problem</li>